 First and most obvious is the amount of money that companies could save.
 The biggest cost could be not having to pay for such a large office space, which leads to not having to power and equip such a large office space.
 Think of all the computers that lay dormant when people go to work.
 Why do we need a home computer and an office computer?
 Furthermore, why do we need a home office and a work office?
 It seems like a massive waste of resources to me.
 If whatever company I was working for said I was able to work from home, I would be 100% willing to pay for my own computer and whatever else I needed to get the job done simply because I don’t want to commute to the office everyday.

 That leads to the fact that employees could benefit exponentially from the flexibility of working from home.
 Ever had to go to the bank on your lunch break?
 Ever had to take your child to daycare?
 Ever had to order pizza for dinner?
 You wouldn’t have to do that ever again if you could work from home.
-I really don’t think I have to belabor the obvious here.
+Sounds wicked cool to me.

 Too bad people are lazy and not trustworthy.
 Right?

 Now I’m sure by now some people are thinking, “Hey Doni, if people work from home, they are just going to be lazy and end up costing more money in the long-run.”
-Well, if that’s a problem, it’s not because they are working remotely; it’s because there is a serious management issue in your company.
-Results are the only thing that matters.
+Well, if that’s a problem, it’s not because they are working remotely; it’s because your management team stinks.
+The only things that matters are results.
 The farmers who used tractors used them because they could increase yield and save time.
 Those are results.
 If you are a manager of a team, then you need to create an environment that lends itself to rewarding people who meet deadlines and punishing people who slack off.
 If ‘John’ is an all-star and finishes his work in 2 hours, why does it matter if he uses the next few hours to take care of some errands?
 He has his cell-phone.
 He can be reached at any time.
 It’s totally fine.
 Now, if ‘Frank’ is a slacker, he’s going to be a slacker at home or in the office.
-Either way, he should be trained or canned.
+Either way, he should be trained -or- canned.
 An environment that tries to ‘monitor’ people into doing a better job doesn’t make any sense at all.
 Fear-based motivators have been proven time and time again to not work in just about every long-term situation.
-If we think in a very crass “stop or I’ll shoot” kind of short-term way, then yes, fear monitoring works, grandpa.

 Imagine the hour that you take going in to the office and the hour you take going home.
 Could not those hours be used to get something constructive done?
 Would not people benefit from more time?
 Think of the prospect of getting more time from happier people.
 If I was an employer that would sound pretty great to me.
 People would be less stressed because they could actually have time to take care of their personal affairs and I believe this would lend itself to higher performance.

 I’ll be honest: I hate the commute to work more than anything.
-I will pay hundreds of dollars more a month just to live closer to my office – anything to make the commute less dire.
+I’m willing to pay hundreds of dollars more a month just to live closer to where I work – anything to make the commute less dire.
 I’m also lazy.
 Super lazy.
 I hate waking up early.
-Combine my hate for rising early with my hate for the commute and that makes me a much less effective person.
+Combine my hate for rising early with my hate for the commute and the resulting dismay makes me a much less effective person.
 But beyond my own selfish desire to manage my pain, there are massive country-wide macro benefits that could be achieved if working remotely was the norm.
 The energy savings for starters would ease a lot of the pressure on dense metropolitan areas that are sucking every bit of energy they can out of nuclear power plants.
 How about all the pollution that cars spew into the air during rush hour?
 Perhaps fewer accidents and better overall health could come from a less stressed and less rushed society?